kubafoe/Social_Media_Posts_Creator/README.md

 # Social Media Posts Creator

-The **Social Media Posts Creator** is a powerful tool designed to streamline the process of creating, scheduling, and managing social media content.
-Whether you're a marketer, influencer, or business owner, this tool helps you maintain a consistent online presence with minimal effort.
+The **Social Media Posts Creator** is a web application designed to simplify the process of creating social media posts.
+It integrates with a local AI model (Ollama) to generate post suggestions based on user-provided prompts.
+Users can download the generated posts as PDFs.
+Additionally, there is a "Custom" option that allows users to generate posts without using a form interface.

 ## Features

+- **AI-Powered Post Suggestions**: Generate social media posts using a local AI model (Ollama).
+- **PDF Export**: Download generated posts as PDF files.
+- **Custom Mode**: Create posts without using the form interface.
-- **Multi-Platform Support**: Create posts tailored for platforms like Facebook, Instagram, Twitter, and LinkedIn.
+- **Multi-Platform Support**: Tailor posts for platforms like Facebook, Instagram, Twitter, and LinkedIn.
-- **Customizable Templates**: Design reusable templates to ensure consistent branding across all posts.
-- **Scheduling**: Plan and schedule posts to be published at optimal times.
-- **Analytics Integration**: Track engagement metrics to measure the performance of your posts.
 - **User-Friendly Interface**: Intuitive design for easy navigation and content creation.

-- **Collaboration Tools**: Share drafts and collaborate with team members.
+## Prerequisites

+To use this application, you need to install the Ollama program and select the `gemma3` model.
+Follow these steps:

+1. Download and install Ollama from their official website: [Ollama](https://ollama.ai/).
+2. Set up the `gemma3` model within Ollama.

 ## Installation